Pop culture’s new place in protest

 By: Angel Martin, Opinion Editor

-The flag is used by the Straw Hat Pirates, a group of pirates all from different parts of the world with different goals.
-The Straw Hat Pirates’s captain, Monkey D. Luffy, is a character who represents freedom.
-Throughout the manga, the crew liberates kingdoms from corrupt leaders to protect the innocent.
-Because of this, Luffy wants to become the Pirate King — the title of the strongest pirate alive — and use this role to help others.
-"I don't want to conquer anything,” Luffy says.
-“I just think that the guy with the most freedom in this whole ocean is the Pirate King.”
+In the popular manga, the flag is used by the Straw Hat Pirates, a group of pirates all from varying parts of the world with different goals.
+Throughout the manga, the crew liberates kingdoms from corrupt leaders to protect the innocent, with the Straw Hat Pirates’ captain, Monkey D. Luffy, leading the way, representing freedom.
+Luffy wants to become the Pirate King — the title of the strongest pirate alive — and use this role to help others.

 “He just goes around and does whatever he wants, but also looks out for people around you,”